apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

 ## Simplify the exported ONNX model

 Okay, we already have the exporeted ONNX model now, but it may not be the end of the story.
-Due to the differences in MXNet's and ONNX's operator specifications, sometimes helper operartors/nodes will need to be created to help construct the ONNX graph from the MXNet blueprint.
+Due to differences in MXNet's and ONNX's operator specifications, sometimes helper operartors/nodes will need to be created to help construct the ONNX graph from the MXNet blueprint.
 In that sense, we recommend our users to checkout [onnx-simplifier](https://github.com/daquexian/onnx-simplifier), which can greatly simply the exported ONNX model by techniques such as constant folding, operator fussion and more.